mokawi/cLCTM/README.md

 # cLCTM
 Latent concept topic model (LCTM), but with contextualized word embeddings.
 Implementation in Python, using PyTorch and Transformers.

-Not ready to run yet.
-Don't try it!
+Might run alright, but the learning is really slow right now, so probably not a viable solution yet.